jean/collective.hostout/collective/hostout/README.rst

 >>> print system('bin/hostout host1')
 cmdline is: bin/hostout host1 [host2...] [all] cmd1 [cmd2...] [arg1 arg2...]
 Valid commands are:
-   bootstrap        : Install python and users needed to run buildout buildout         : Run the buildout on the remote server deploy           : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy postdeploy       : Perform any final plugin tasks predeploy        : Install buildout and its dependencies if needed.
-Hookpoint for plugins setupusers       : create buildout and the effective user and allow hostout access setowners        : Ensure ownership and permissions are correct on buildout and cache run              : Execute cmd on remote as login user sudo             : Execute cmd on remote as root user uploadbuildout   : Upload buildout pinned to local picked versions + uploaded eggs uploadeggs       : Any develop eggs are released as eggs and uploaded to the server
+   bootscript_list      : Lists the buildout bootscripts that are currently installed on the host bootstrap            : Install python and users needed to run buildout buildout             : Run the buildout on the remote server deploy               : predeploy, uploadeggs, uploadbuildout, buildout and then postdeploy install_bootscript   : Installs a system bootscript postdeploy           : Perform any final plugin tasks predeploy            : Install buildout and its dependencies if needed.
+Hookpoint for plugins setupusers           : create buildout and the effective user and allow hostout access setowners            : Ensure ownership and permissions are correct on buildout and cache run                  : Execute cmd on remote as login user sudo                 : Execute cmd on remote as root user uninstall_bootscript : Uninstalls a system bootscript uploadbuildout       : Upload buildout pinned to local picked versions + uploaded eggs uploadeggs           : Any develop eggs are released as eggs and uploaded to the server
 <BLANKLINE>

 The run command is helpful to run quick remote commands as the buildout user on the remote host